xfreebird/mobile-ci-bootstrap/README.md

 export APPLE_PASSWORD="supersecret"
 refresh-ios-profiles "Team name1, Team name 2, Other team name"
 ```

-⚠️ Warning: This command will fail if there are no profiles in the account (Developer or Distribution)

 ✅ You could create a Jenkins job that runs this script on the slave (build machine) on demand or regularly